anxpara/projectrix/README.md

 - Projectrix will not attempt to match or emulate bugs in rendering engines
 - preserve3d property is probably not yet supported
 - perspective properties are not yet supported
+- SVGs are not yet officially supported, but might happen to work in certain scenarios

 # Contribute